johnfmorton/Pic-Puller-for-Instagram/picpuller_docs_1.1.1.md

 full_name: the full name provided by the user whose account the image is from
 profile_picture: URL to the profile image of the user
 website: the website information whose account the image is from, if available
+likes: number of likes for piece of media

 Tags returned in an unsuccessful Expression Engine loop:
 status: “false”